 Pegless Washing Line

-Putting on damp swimming costume is pretty grim.
+Putting on a damp swimming costume is pretty grim.
 That’s why we think a pegless washing line is such a good item to take away with you on your travels.
 It doesn’t take up much space or weigh much, but a washing line which you can hook up on your balcony or in your bathroom is very useful for drying bikinis and swimming trunks.
 You don’t even need to pack pegs as your washing just slips in between the holes in the line to keep it secure.
 As an added bonus when you travel home again you won’t have to put damp items in your case.

 If any of these travel essentials have tickled your fancy you can find them all on our site.
 Which travel essentials couldn’t you do without?
 And what’s the worst thing you’ve ever forgotten when you’ve gone away?
 Let us know in the comments!